-There are three ways by which delinquent personal property taxes may be collected.
-The delinquent personal property taxes may be immediately collected by distraint (distress warrant) and sale of any personal property on which delinquent personal property taxes are owing, by suit at law against the taxpayer, and/or by garnishment.1
+There are four ways by which delinquent personal property taxes may be collected.
+The delinquent personal property taxes may be immediately collected by distraint (distress warrant) and sale of any personal property on which delinquent personal property taxes are owing, by suit at law against the taxpayer, by garnishment, and/or by retension of a collection agent.1

 Distress Warrants .
 All delinquent personal property taxes may be immediately collected by the county trustee, with the assistance of the delinquent tax attorney (if the delinquent tax attorney's assistance is requested by the trustee).
 The trustee's tax books and the delinquent tax lists furnished to deputy trustees, sheriffs or constables, or to the delinquent tax attorney, have the force and effect of a judgment and execution from a court of record.
 These documents provide authority for the officers or delinquent tax attorneys to distrain (seize) and sell a sufficient amount of the personal property to satisfy the delinquent taxes, interest, penalties, costs, and attorney's fees.
 Note, however, leased personal property assessed to a lessee may not be distrained and sold pursuant to T.C.A.
 67-5-2003(a).2See Sample Distress Warrant.